 Update windows 11

 Keeping your Windows 11 installation up to date is crucial, it brings the latest bug fixes and improvements.
-And updating Windows 11 to the latest version can sometimes help fix issues with display resolution settings being greyed out.
-Especially the optional Windows updates bring the latest driver updates and compatibility fixes.
+Updating Windows 11 to the latest version can sometimes help fix issues with display resolution settings being greyed out.
+The optional Windows updates bring the latest driver updates and compatibility fixes.

 - Press Windows key + I to open the settings app on your PC